mschossler/robinhood-account-activity-data-converter-to-glacier-tax/README.md

 3- Run the code using Jupyter (check item 4 if you can't use Jupyter) and you should obtain a file 2020tax1099-B.csv with heads: name,acquired,sold,proceeds,cost

 4- If you don't have Jupyter installed in your machine you may upload taxes2020.ipynb and account_acctivity.csv to Google Colab (https://colab.research.google.com/?utm_source=scs-index#scrollTo=0cE_xvj-KuHw).
 The files must be in the same folder.
 Run the code. you may convert the file to .py and run it with your favorite python compiler as well.
-Libraries used are Pandas and io.
+Libraries used are pandas and io.

 5- Follow the instructions to use the plugging from https://github.com/JiahaoShan/Glacier-tax-1099-B-Stock-Transactions-Helper to upload the file 2020tax1099-B.csv to glaciertax.com.